PufferFinance/preconfs/README.md

 - [X] Rename `proxyKey` to `commitmentKey`.
 - [X] ~~Optimistically accept an `OperatorCommitment` hash.
 It can be proven as fraudulent by generating the merkle tree in the fraud proof.~~
 - [X] Make the unregistration delay parameterizable by the proposer but requires it to be at least `TWO_EPOCHS`.
+- [X] Spec out the `Registration` message signed by a Validator BLS key.
+- [X] Diagram the registration process
 - [ ] Successful challenger gets to claim the collateral (how much?).
-- [ ] Spec out the `Registration` message signed by a Validator BLS key.
 - [ ] Make sure no one can overwrite an `OperatorCommitment`
 - [ ] Save the `Operator.collateral` as GWEI.
-- [ ] Diagram the registration process
-- [ ] Add field to `Operator` struct to signal if they are a gateway (open for discussion).